ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 The headers can be set either by the web server, or by a proxy like Varnish.
 You can also set headers in PHP code by making a Symfony `RequestListener` for the `kernel.response` event and adding the header to the response object headers list.

-You will likely need to vary the security headers based on the SiteAccess in question and site implementation details, such as frontend code and libraries used.
+You most likely need to vary the security headers based on the SiteAccess in question and site implementation details, such as frontend code and libraries used.

 - `Strict-Transport-Security` - ensures that all requests are sent over HTTPS, with no fallback to HTTP.
 All production sites should use HTTPS and this header unless they have very particular needs.